feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 #TODO: can you add the output of the previous command please?

 The value of 119.4 means that observations with index from 0 to 119 are used to define the basis dataframe.
 This corresponds to 60% (120 / 200) of the original dataframe (X).

+Splitting with proportions will order the index or the reference column first, and then determine the data that will go into each dataframe.
+In other words, the order of the index or the variable indicated in `split_col` matters.
+Observations with the lowest values will be send to the basis dataframe and the ones with the highest values to the test set.

 Case 2: split data based on variable (numerical cut_off)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:class:`DropHighPSIFeatures()` allows to define the column used to
+:class:`DropHighPSIFeatures()` allows your to define the column used to
 split the dataframe.
-Two options are then available to the user:
+There are two options available:

-- Split by proportion: This is an approach similar to the one described in the first use case.
+- Split by proportion: This approach is similar to the one described in the previous example.
 - Split by threshold: Using the `cut_off` argument, the user can define the specific threshold for the split.

 A real life example for this case is the use of the customer ID or contract ID
 to split the dataframe.
-These ID's are often increasing over time which justify
+These ID's are often increasing in value over time which justify
 their use to assess distribution shift in the features.

+Let's create a toy dataframe with random variables.

 .. code:: python